The Complete Guide To Different Types of Shampoos

 Must follow withDeep conditionerDeep conditioner

-If you’ve invested in a colour treatment, the last thing you want is for it to fade after a few washes.
+If you’ve invested in a color treatment, the last thing you want is for it to fade after a few washes.

 Best for: Color-treated, highlighted, or bleached hair.